-1. Understand your current cash flow position
+1. Understand your current position

-The best way to understand your current cash flow position is to plot it out in black and white in the form of a Cash Flow Forecast.
+The best way to understand your current cash flow position is to plot it out in black and white in the form of a business Cash Flow Forecast.
 It can be a very simple spreadsheet that records your opening bank balance, the money coming in and going out each day, week or month… with a closing balance at the end of each period.
 You may need a little more sophistication if you’ve got customers that take time to pay and suppliers that give you terms.
 The important point is that you’re able to see very clearly what will be your position going forward.
 You can see where the ‘peaks and troughs’ will be and when you need to work on the ‘troughs’.
 For example, you may need to ramp up customer payment collections, reduce some spending or inject some funds yourself, borrow or seek longer terms from suppliers.

 2. Understand the difference between profit and cash flow